yenngee/visualAnalyticsWebsite/content/post/2021-07-15-mc1-explore-relationships-between-articles/index.en.markdown

 # Introduction
-In this post, I will be running through the exploration of relationships between the articles for completing [Vast Challenge MC1](https://vast-challenge.github.io/2021/MC1.html).
-The analysis done after preparing the data can be found [here](https://vast-challenge.github.io/2021/MC1.html).
+In this post, I will be running through part 2b of [Vast Challenge MC1](https://vast-challenge.github.io/2021/MC1.html) which answers this question: What are the relationships between the primary and derivative sources?

-The final analysis done can be found [here](https://yenngee-dataviz.netlify.app/post/2021-07-16-mc1-findings/).
+The final analysis done can be found [here](https://yenngee-dataviz.netlify.app/post/2021-07-16-mc1-findings/#1b-relationshipsprimary-vs-derivative-sources).

 ## Preperation